oliv-j/HubSpot-Workflow-API-GPT/README.md

 ## Overview

-**HubSpot-Workflow-API-GPT** is a comprehensive tool designed to analyze and manage HubSpot workflows with technical precision and detail.
+**HubSpot-Workflow-API-GPT** is an experimental tool that attempts to analyze and manage HubSpot workflows.
 Leveraging the HubSpot Automation API v4, this repository provides scripts to fetch, process, and export workflow data, as well as a custom GPT model configuration tailored for in-depth analysis of HubSpot workflows.

+If you want to make structural changes to a mature HubSpot portal, you might need to know what properties or activities will trigger workflows.

+A future evolution of this application would be to then use a customGPT to re-write workflows in order to accomodate data-structure changes in your account – which might otherwise require many hours/days of manual configuration via the UI.

 ## Features